 - Profit margin adjustments in complex transactions.

-To adapt to the new rules, companies should:
+In order to adapt to the new rules, companies should:

-- Have robust documentation to support transactions.
+- Have solid documentation to support transactions.

 Conclusion

-Call to action
+Call to Action

-At TPC Group, we have Transfer Pricing experts ready to help you comply with Brazilian regulations and optimize your international operations.
-Contact us now and guarantee your company’s success!
+At TPC Group, we have Transfer Pricing experts at your disposal to assist you in complying with Brazilian regulations and optimizing your international transactions.

 Source: Bloomberg Tax